XZiar/RayRenderer/SystemCommon/StringUtil.md

 ### Design

-Following explian the usually steps how formating happens:
+Following explian the usually steps how formatting happens:
 #### formatter to bytecode
 Formatetr string is being parsed into bytecode and metadata.
 Metadata includes display type request to be checked with actual arg.